heming-wang/FamANC/README.md

 2. Using FamANC to improve the local ancestry inference accuracy by using the known pedigree structure to correct inference errors that arise from
    - Mendelian inconsistencies identified from the pedigree structure
-   - double crossovers occurring within 2cM
+   - Double crossovers occurring within 2cM

 # R Functions
 - Genetic.Distance
 - Mendelian.Path
 - Prob.Error
-- Optimal.Path
+- Select.Path
 - Mendelian.Anc
 - Pedigree.Divide
 - plotped